ceers/ceers-nircam/stage3.md

 abs_sigma      = 0.6
 abs_fitgeom    = rshift
 ```
-If F115W had also been observed in visit 2, there would need to be a second
+If F115W had also been observed in visit `02`, there would need to be a second
 section with the ID `[jw01345001002]` so that the visits could be aligned
 separately.
+We provide the config files for each filter and pointing used for
+DR0.5 in `batch_scripts/tweakreg_cfgs`.

+We recommend using a fit geometry for the absolute alignment that
+allows for only shifts and rotations (`rshift`) for short wavelength filters
+and shifts, rotations and scalings (`rscale`) for the long wavelength filters.
+Our wrapper is hard-coded to use only shifts for the relative alignment.
-See the documentation for the [TweakReg routine](https://jwst-pipeline.readthedocs.io/en/latest/jwst/tweakreg/README.html) for more information
+See the documentation for the [TweakReg routine](https://jwst-pipeline.readthedocs.io/en/latest/jwst/tweakreg/README.html) for more information on each
-on each parameter.
+parameter.

 You may find the need to run TweakReg several times for a set of images in
 order to determine the optimal parameters.
 When you are happy with the astrometric fit, rerun the wrapper with the
-`save_results` kwarg.
+`save_results` kwarg:
 ```
 python run_tweakreg.py jw01345001001 f115w --save_results
 ```
-This will write the output files, each image saved with the updated WCS.
+This will write the output files, each image saved with the updated WCS and
+a file suffix `*tweakreg.fits`.
 Additionally, it will save the WCS models (`*asdf` files) for later use so
 you can update the WCS of future versions of the images without rerunning
 TweakReg (see [Updating the WCS in Headers](updatewcs) above).